TransMorph: Transformer for unsupervised medical image registration: Methods

-Following the linear projection layer, several consecutive stages of patch merging and Swin Transformer blocks (\cite{liu2021swin}) are applied on the tokens $\mathbf{z}_0$.
-The Swin Transformer blocks outputs the same number of tokens as the input, while the patch merging layers concatenate the features of each group of $2\times2\times2$ neighboring tokens, thus they reduce the number of tokens by a factor of $2\times2\times2=8$ (e.g., $\frac{H}{4}\times\frac{W}{4}\times\frac{L}{4}\times C \xrightarrow{}\frac{H}{8}\times\frac{W}{8}\times\frac{L}{8}\times 8C$).
+Following the linear projection layer, several consecutive stages of patch merging and Swin Transformer blocks~(\cite{liu2021swin}) are applied on the tokens $\mathbf{z}_0$.
+The Swin Transformer blocks outputs the same number of tokens as the input, while the patch merging layers concatenate the features of each group of $2\times2\times2$ neighboring tokens, thus they reduce the number of tokens by a factor of $2\times2\times2=8$ (e.g., $H\times W\times L\times C\xrightarrow{}\frac{H}{2}\times\frac{W}{2}\times\frac{L}{2}\times 8C$).
 Then, a linear layer is applied on the $8C$-dimensional concatenated features to produce features each of $2C$-dimension.
 After four stages of Swin Transformer blocks and three stages of patch merging in between the Transformer stages (i.e., orange boxes in Fig. \ref{fig:net_arch}), the output dimension at the last stage of the encoder is $\frac{H}{32}\times\frac{W}{32}\times\frac{L}{32}\times 8C$.
 The decoder consists of successive upsampling and convolutional layers with the kernel size of $3\times3$.
 Each of the upsampled feature maps in the decoding stage was concatenated with the corresponding feature map from the encoding path via skip connections, then followed by two consecutive convolutional layers.
 As shown in Fig. \ref{fig:net_arch}, the Transformer encoder can only provide feature maps up to a resolution of $\frac{H}{P}\times\frac{W}{P}\times\frac{L}{P}$ owing to the nature of patch operation (denoted by the orange arrows).
-Hence, Transformer may fall short of delivering high-resolution feature maps and aggregating local information at lower layers (\cite{raghu2021vision}).
+Hence, Transformer may fall short of delivering high-resolution feature maps and aggregating local information at lower layers~(\cite{raghu2021vision}).
 To address this shortcoming, we employed two convolutional layers using the original and downsampled image pair as inputs to capture local information and generate high-resolution feature maps.
 The outputs of these layers were concatenated with the feature maps in the decoder to produce a deformation field.
-The final deformation field, $\phi$, was generated by applying sixteen $3\times3$ convolutions.
-Except for the last convolutional layer, each convolutional layer is followed by a Leaky Rectified Linear Unit (\cite{maas2013rectifier}) activation.
+The output deformation field, $\phi$, was generated the application of sixteen $3\times3$ convolutions.
+Except for the last convolutional layer, each convolutional layer is followed by a Leaky Rectified Linear Unit~(\cite{maas2013rectifier}) activation.
+Finally, the spatial transformation function~(\cite{jaderberg2015spatial}) is used to apply a nonlinear warp to the moving image $I_m$ with the deformation field $\phi$ (or the displacement field $\mathbf{u}$) provided by the network.

 In the next subsections, we discuss the Swin Transformer block, the spatial transformation function, and the loss functions in detail.